128technology/docs/docs/cli_reference.md

 #### Description

-Will return the 128T router&#x27;s logging behavior to the verbosity specified within the configuration, located at: `authority &gt; router &gt; system &gt; log-level`.
+Will return the SSR router&#x27;s logging behavior to the verbosity specified within the configuration, located at: `authority &gt; router &gt; system &gt; log-level`.
 Alternatively, administrators can specify a log level to dynamically change all system processes to use.

 ## `set password`